Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Here we see, since we may swap the state $|\psi\rangle$ with any other state in the ancilla using purely ancilla-local operations, we conclude that any information about $|\psi\rangle$ that is encoded globally is in fact encoded entirely within the ancilla.
-Neither the information about $|\psi\rangle$ is encoded in system-ancilla correlations nor in system-system correlations.
+Since we may swap the state $|\psi\rangle$ with any other state in the ancilla using purely ancilla-local operations, we conclude that any information about $|\psi\rangle$ that is encoded globally is in fact encoded entirely within the ancilla.
+Neither the information about $|\psi\rangle$ is encoded in system-ancilla correlations nor in the system-system correlations.
+It is significant that this theorem has been verified experimentally~\cite{exper:no-hiding}.